Can Attorneys Lie in Court?

 If you’ve never been on the witness stand, it can feel tricky and precarious, because the system rewards strategy, not feelings.

-Important clarification: Lawyers are generally prohibited by ethics rules from knowingly making false statements of fact to a judge or presenting evidence they know is false.
-But they can still argue aggressively, challenge your credibility, and frame facts in ways that feel like “lying” to regular people — especially in civil disputes where the narrative battle is everything.
+It’s worth being precise here: lawyers are generally prohibited by ethics rules from knowingly making false statements of fact to a judge or presenting evidence they know is false.
+But they can argue aggressively, challenge credibility, and frame facts in ways that can feel like deception, especially in civil disputes where the narrative battle is everything.

 Bart Baggett